ArduPilot/ardupilot_wiki/ardupilot/source/index.rst

    including GPS position, battery status, and other live information.
 -  Full data logging for comprehensive post mission analysis, with graphing and Google Earth mapping tools
+-  Industry leading control algorithms for vehicles of all types, with robust sensor compensation algorithms, filtering and tuning capabilities
 -  No dead ends -- Advanced users will find endless options for customization and expanded mission capabilities